 Boston's shopping malls may surprise you, especially if you are used to the suburban cookie-cutter experience where one mall looks much like another.

 Imagine an eclectic mix of shopping and entertainment in a marketplace built almost 300 years ago in the most historic part of the city.

 Or a sophisticated shopping plaza with soaring glass skylights at the foot of Boston's second-tallest skyscraper ... or a village-like collection of top-brand outlet stores overlooking the Mystic River, just 5 minutes by subway from Downtown Boston.

-Here is our guide to Boston's unique centrally-located shopping malls and plazas - plus a few special suburban versions as well.
+Here is our guide to Boston's unique centrally-located shopping malls and plazas - plus a few special suburban malls as well.

 Hop on Boston's subway (the "T") to get these centrally-located shopping malls - or even better, walk.

-Faneuil Marketplace's famed street performers entertain crowds every weekend and holiday, and a huge lighted Christmas tree, seasonal ice skating rink, and more restaurants, food vendors, and pubs than you can count add to why this is Boston's most entertaining mall.
+Faneuil Marketplace's famed street performers entertain crowds every weekend and holiday, and a huge lighted Christmas tree, frequent special events such as the Blink! light and music show during the winter holidays, and more restaurants, food vendors, and pubs than you can count add to why this is Boston's most entertaining mall.
 More about Faneuil Hall Marketplace

-You'll find Neiman Marcus and 75 boutiques including many internationally known luxury designers in this upscale shopping complex in Boston's fashionable Back Bay neighborhood.
+You'll find Neiman Marcus and 75 boutiques including many internationally known luxury designers in upscale Copley Place in Boston's fashionable Back Bay neighborhood.

 More about Copley Place